rajeshrinet/pystokes/docs/sphinx/_build/html/_sources/wallBounded.rst.txt

-Flow bounded by a no-slip plane
+Stokes flow bounded by a wall
 =================================================

 Hydrodynamic interactions of active particles in the half-space bounded by a plane no-slip surface